 I worked with an amazing graphic designer for a while until he quit and went to another company.
 In our last conversation, the day before he left, I asked him how he became so good.
 How is it that he’s so much better at what he does than most others who try to do it?
 He said in art school, there was one Korean guy in his class who really shouldn’t have been in there.
 The Korean guy already took these classes in his own country, but his credits didn’t transfer over for some reason.
 My friend said he always studied the Korean guy, how he made this line, how he made that shadow, whether he added decoration here or not, and so on.
 He told me that when some students presented their projects, they had some big artistic vision they were trying to communicate, but they always fell so far short.
 My friend never focused on that—he focused on execution instead.
 His reasoning was that once he had mastered the mechanics of graphic design, he would then be able to think about what artistic statements he wanted to make.
 I did not take such a conscious journey as my graphic designer friend, but perhaps the result is the same: first, how to put sentences together properly, then having things to say.

-When I sit down to write, I don’t think about Jenny Sime and the nuances of language I practiced with her all those years ago.
+When I sit down to write, I don’t think about Jenny and the nuances of language I practiced with her all those years ago.
 Caring about exact shades of meaning is second nature now.
-But I do sometimes think of Professor Cooney as I write.
-“A master of linguistic flourishes but ultimately with nothing to say?”
-I’ll show her, I sometimes think.
+And I don't think about Professor Cooney anymore either, but for a while I did.
+“A master of linguistic flourishes but ultimately with nothing to say?
+I’ll show her," I'd sometimes think.
 I’ll prove to her that I do have something to say, and that I’ll say it no matter what the consequences or what anyone thinks.
-I’ve even developed her same contempt for other people’s empty writing.
-It was hard to take that criticism back then, but I’m almost willing to admit that she was right.

-Maybe being fueled by such a negative fire is a bad thing, but being fueled by no fire is far worse.
-I’ll leave you with this quote from a guy who’s sold a few books.
+Maybe being fueled by such a negative fire was a bad thing, but being fueled by no fire is far worse.
+It's hard to work to have clear thoughts and to express them clearly, so some passion to get you through it—no matter what the source of that passion is—helps greatly.
+I’ll leave you with this quote from a writer who has sold over 350 million books: